tinahaibodi/WICWorkshop/PMInfo.md

 "thank you"

 # Things to do before Interview:
-Company Research
+- Company Research
-The Product
+- Know The Product
-The Strategy
+- The Strategy
-The Culture
+- The Culture
-The Role
+- The Role
-The Questions
-Define Yourself
+- Define Yourself
-"Tell Me About Yourself" (The Pitch)
+- "Tell Me About Yourself" (The Pitch)
-"Why do you want to work here?"
+- "Why do you want to work here?"
-"Why should we hire you?"
+- "Why should we hire you?"
-"Why are you leaving your current job?"
+- "Why are you leaving your current job?"
-"What do you like to do in your spare time?"
+- "What do you like to do in your spare time?"
-"Where do you see yourself in five years?"
+- "Where do you see yourself in five years?"
-"What are your strengths and weaknesses?"
+- "What are your strengths and weaknesses?"
-Sample Strengths
+- Sample Strengths
-Sample Weaknesses
+- Sample Weaknesses
-Behavioral Questions
+- Behavioral Questions
-Why These Questions Are Asked
-Preparation
-Follow-Up Questions
+- Follow-Up Questions
-Types of Behavioral Questions
+- Types of Behavioral Questions
-Estimation Questions
+- Estimation Questions
-Approach
+- Approach
-Numbers Cheat Sheet
+- Numbers Cheat Sheet
-Tips and Tricks
+- Tips and Tricks
-Example Interview
+- Example Interview

-Sample Questions
-Product Questions About the Product Question
+## Sample Questions: Product Questions About the Product Question
 Type 1: Designing a Product
 Type 2: Improving a Product
 Type 3: Favorite Product Preparation